kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

   (they only choose about 12 to 15 of us), but I was notified that I made it to the third round, which was a group interview.
 We were assigned some articles to read and during our group interview, participated in a discussion about it.
 I read the articles from cover to cover and even did further research, thinking that even if I didn't get in, I would give it my best shot.
+- I received a phone call from one of the organizers congratulating me and telling me that I had gotten a spot.
+I was super super excited!
+I had a lot of fun during this Fellowship!
+Everyone is incredibly spontaneous, has a wealth of information, and a lot of knowledge.
+It's a group of very mission-driven individuals who are really impacting the Tech and Social Impact space, and I have no doubt that every single one of the persons chosen will go on to have an incredibly successful career.
+I feel incredibly lucky to have been chosen.

 ## Tech X Social Impact Fellowship aka Harvard Franklin Fellowship